We’re still going strong with our Pride Month celebration, shining a spotlight on some of the incredible LGBTQIA+ employees who work at LGC!

 Pride Month for me means speaking out for community during a time when everyone is listening.
 I am loud and proud all year round, but during this month is when I can really get out into the physical and internet communities and really speak out for those who can’t speak for themselves.
 It’s going out and seeing myself represented on every corner in a world that generally isn’t the most accepting, despite the leaps forward we have made as a whole.
 It’s flying my flags and screaming out the proverbial “I exist and you’re gonna have to deal with it!” to everyone who ever decided I wasn’t enough for just being me.

 What are the benefits to being openly supportive of the LGBTQ+ community?

 Where to even begin!
 I have not met a more inclusive community.
 You’ll always find fast friends and allies everywhere you go.
 Personally, I feel this sense of peace when I’m around other LGBTQIA+ individuals because they rarely judge others for their unique journeys.
 You can ask questions and learn and thrive and grow your interpersonal circle by showing that you back the community.
 You lose nothing by being supportive, and you’ll gain the biggest extended family you could ever imagine, and they’ll be there in any way they can.

 Do you have any thoughts on how employers can better support the LGBTQ+ community?

-Keep an eye on the LGC blog for the next part in this series!
-And if you’re looking for assistance finding temporary employees (or a great side gig) in the Albuquerque or Minneapolis areas, contact Charlie here: firstname.lastname@example.org.
+Keep an eye on the LGC blog for the next part in this series, highlighting our incredible LGBTQ+ employees!
+And if you’re looking for assistance finding temporary employees (or a great side gig) in the Albuquerque or Minneapolis areas, contact Charlie here: email@example.com.